jonnonz1/nz-statute-book/acts/public/2000/employment-relations-act-2000.md

     (ii) a person intending to work; but
   (c) excludes a volunteer who—
-    (i) does not expect to be rewarded for work to be performed as a volunteer; and (ii) receives no reward for work performed as a volunteer.
+    (i) does not expect to be rewarded for work to be performed as a volunteer; and (ii) receives no reward for work performed as a volunteer; and (d) excludes a specified contractor.
   (d)
 (1A)
 (2) In deciding for the purposes of subsection (1)﻿(a) whether a person is employed by another person under a contract of service, the court or the Authority (as the case may be) must determine the real nature of the relationship between them.